EventCalc – Data We Collect

 This is a web service!

-Whether you know it or not, web servers that pump out web pages like this one, EventCalc and everything else on the internet have to keep track of who they are sending information to.
+Whether you know it or not, web servers that pump out web pages like this one, EventCalc, and everything else on the internet have to keep track of who they are sending information to.
 When you request a page or some other information the server on the other end collects information about the device that you are making the request from.
 This makes it possible for the server to send back the bits that make up the thing you have asked for.
-While it is doing that, it also records the information in a log.
+While it is doing that, it also records information about your request in a log.
 The log makes it possible for the people responsible for the server and the web service to troubleshoot problems and make improvements.

 The log also allows people who are responsible for the service to understand more about the people who are interacting with it.
 Some of that information is used by the developers who write the code to make the code work better.
 A lot of that information is used to better understand how people are using the service and what they might like to see more of or what they never look at.
-It helps them understand how to make the service better for the end user.
+It helps them understand how to make the service better for the typical end user.

 The data that the log captures is not what most people would consider “personally identifiable information” (PII).
-It isn’t things like names, addresses, phone numbers, etc. It does have your IP address, though, which in the European Union is considered to be PII even though it probably changes relatively often, especially if you are on a mobile device.
+It isn’t things like names, addresses, phone numbers, etc. It does have your IP address, though, which in the European Union considers to be PII even though it probably changes relatively often, especially if you are on a mobile device.

 The EventCalc server collects all of this information.
 We use it exactly as we described above – to help us write code that will work for the people who visit the site, to understand how people are using the site and how often (indicating popularity).
 We want to make popular things work better and want to not spend a lot of time on things people don’t use.